Immersion school in the Vancouver region – 13-18 years – 1 semester or 1 academic year

 Finally, you will be given an emergency number so that you can contact someone on site in the event of an urgent problem.

-This programme (optional) is designed for international students wishing to prepare for the start of the school year.
-Participants will strengthen their English language skills and develop essential skills for success in a Canadian school environment.
+This three-week programme (August) is designed for international students who wish to prepare for the start of the academic year.
+Participants will strengthen their English language skills and develop essential skills for success in a Canadian academic environment.

-• Understand Canadian history, culture and local life
+• Learn about Canadian history, culture and local life.

-• Develop skills in critical thinking, speaking, writing, vocabulary and group work
+• Develop critical thinking, speaking, writing, vocabulary and teamwork skills.

 • Must be aged between 13 and 18 (participants can celebrate their 19th birthday during the stay, at the end of the school year)